-Harvard Division of Continuing Education Professional Development Programs are noncredit.
+Harvard Extension School Professional Development Programs are noncredit.
 Register and pay in full early to reserve a spot, as space is limited.

 To register, visit the specific program’s webpage.

 Registration is not complete until you are paid in full.

 Credit cards are the preferred form of payment and Visa, MasterCard, and American Express are accepted at the time of registration.